What to Expect at the Police Station - A Basic guide

 When the police are investigating an allegation, they will often contact a suspect on the telephone if they haven't arrested them already and invite them to the Police Station for ‘a chat', often saying things like ‘we need to hear your side of the story' or ‘I'm neutral in this, and I'm just trying to see what has happened'.
 The fact that the interview is voluntary will be presented as if it's some sort of favour to make you feel at ease, when actually that's the way it happens in most criminal cases.
 Investigating offers are often trained to use methods like these to put a person off guard so that he or she feels relaxed and cooperates in full with the Police on their terms.
-Sadly the person often then incriminates himself or herself in the process, without relaising what has happened.
+Sadly the person often then incriminates himself or herself in the process, without realising what has happened or without requesting a solicitor for police interview.

 It is very important to make sure that any communication you ever have with an investigating Police Officer takes place either through a lawyer or in the presence of a lawyer.
 Even things that you say on the phone to a police officer can sometimes be used in court against you.
 Sometimes a police officer will not even explain that coming into the station 'for a chat' can mean being interviewed as a suspect, sometimes under arrest.
 People end up attending the Police Station on this basis, without having had time to organise their own lawyer to go with them.
+Sometimes it is not even clear to them that they can have a solicitor for police interview.
 They often then find themselves in court the next morning, having been kept in a cell overnight, with a duty solicitor they didn't choose representing them.
 The solution is to never discuss anything to do with an allegation directly with a police officer without first having a lawyer there.
-A police officer will never have reason to be surprised if they hear from your lawyer and not you at first.
+People are often concerned that they will automatically look guilty in some way if they decide to have a solicitor for police interview.
+However, a police officer will never have reason to be surprised if they hear from your lawyer and not you at first.

 Occasionally, officers have been known to say to suspects that waiting for a solicitor will take longer and if they want a matter dealt with then they can go ahead without one.
 In some cases, it has been heard that suspects are even told they don't need a lawyer.
 Under no circumstances should you not have a lawyer during a police station interview, even if you believe you have nothing to hide.
 The police may put themselves forward as being in a neutral, fact-finding role, but in the context of a police interview, this misrepresents the truth.
 In England and Wales, the criminal law is based on an adversarial system.
 That means that it is the police's goal to get a suspect arrested, charged and convicted, and the defence lawyer's job to prevent this.
 On top of this, the police often face intense pressure from the media and the government to improve arrest and conviction rates for every reported crime, and this can mean that the result they are forced to aim for is not necessarily the truth, but a criminal conviction.